YuhaiLi78/academic-kickstart/content/home/experience.md

   date_start = "2020-07-25"
   date_end = "2020-10-01"
   description = """
-  * Assisted in building the core curriculums at FLAGDream
+  * Played a key role in the development of core curricula at FLAGDream, actively contributing to the design and refinement of educational materials, assignments, and lesson plans for algorithm courses.
-  * Facilitated a supportive and energetic community that lasts beyond the formal courses
+  * Cultivated a vibrant and inclusive learning environment, fostering a supportive community that extended beyond the formal courses.
+This involved organizing group discussions, study sessions, and networking events to promote knowledge sharing and collaboration among students.
-  * Assisted students through development of final projects that allows students to solve a real business problem and produce projects they can use in their portfolio
+  * Provided valuable guidance and mentorship to students, assisting them in successfully completing final projects that tackled real-world business problems.
+These projects not only showcased their technical skills but also added meaningful entries to their professional portfolios.
+  * Leveraged strong communication and interpersonal skills to effectively explain complex algorithmic concepts, ensuring students comprehended and applied theoretical knowledge to practical problem-solving scenarios.
+  * Demonstrated patience and adaptability in tailoring teaching methods to accommodate diverse learning styles, allowing students to grasp challenging algorithms more easily.
+  * Collaborated closely with fellow instructors and staff members, actively participating in team meetings and contributing ideas for continuous improvement of the curriculum and overall student experience.
+  * Stayed updated on the latest advancements in the field of algorithms and integrated relevant industry trends and practices into course materials, ensuring students received a comprehensive and up-to-date education.

   """